-The average annual salary in the Detroit region is $58,526 — about $1,300 higher than the salary of the average American.
-Detroit region average salaries have increased by 20 percent since 2008.
+The average annual salary in the Detroit region is $64,225 - roughly $200 higher than the salary of the average American.
+The Detroit region’s average salary has increased 32% since 2010.

-Many Detroit region industries offer salaries that are similar or slightly above the national averages.
-However, salaries in three sectors are substantially lower than average:
+Most Detroit region industries offer salaries that are similar or slightly above the national averages.
+However, in 2020 salaries in three sectors are substantially lower than average:

-Industries with salaries that grew slower than the national rates are:
+Industries with salaries that grew considerably slower than the national rates include:

-Salaries in the Information sector grew by 26%.
-This is a small figure when compared to the IT sector’s national salary growth rate of 60.8%.
+Salaries in the Information sector grew 49.6%.
+This is a small figure when compared to the IT sector’s national salary growth rate of 83.2%.

 Median household income in the Detroit region is nearly equal to the national data.
-However, the growth rate of Detroit region median household income (+15.3%) was slower than the growth rate of national median household income (+19%).
+The growth rate of Detroit region's median household income from 2010-2020 (+34.3%) was slightly less than the growth rate of national median household income (+34.6%).

-Since 2008, poverty in the Detroit region has fallen by 6.3 percent.
+Since 2010, the population in poverty in the Detroit region has decreased by 20%.

 This data center is designed to provide up-to-date information on the Detroit region, including Genesee, Lapeer, Lenawee, Livingston, Macomb, Monroe, Oakland, Shiawassee, St. Clair, Washtenaw and Wayne counties.